 The next thing I learned about is asset allocation.
-Asset allocation is the percentage of stocks / bonds / cash etc. that you hold in your portfolio.
+Asset allocation is the percentage of stocks / bonds / cash that you hold in your portfolio.
 The most important decision you can make that affects the outcome of your investment strategy is your asset allocation.
 A 100% stock portfolio provides the highest returns over time, however it has the possibility to lose the most amount of money.
-A 100% bond portfolio in short-term bonds provides the least probability of losing money and typically provides the lowest return.
+A 100% cash portfolio typically provides the lowest returns over time and has the least probability of losing money.
 A mixture of stocks and bonds provides the investor the capability to rebalance when your portfolio's actual asset allocation deviates from your target asset allocation.
 A 60% stock / 40% bond portfolio is a very popular asset allocation for getting good returns with lower volatility / risk.

 Let's say you invest $1,000 each in stocks and bonds.
 After a year, your stocks are worth $1,100 and your bonds are worth $1,050.
 To rebalance, you take $25 from stocks and invest in more bonds, effectively forcing you to sell high and buy low.
 You can rebalance based on a certain time interval (e.g. on your birthday) or when your asset allocation deviates from your plan by a certain percentage.
 The optimal rebalancing strategy varies depending on your actual portfolio holdings.
 You can backtest different strategies to see what has worked well in the past.

-Later in life, I learned there are better ways to look at asset allocation to mitigate risk.
-This allows you to get better returns than a 100% stock porfolio with less risk if you choose the right bonds and rebalance at 1% deviation from 60/40.
+Later in life, I learned there are better ways to look at asset allocation to create a risk adjusted portfolio to mitigate risk.
+This allows you the opportunity to outperform a 100% stock porfolio with less risk if you choose the correct bonds and rebalance at 1% deviation from 60/40.

 After changing jobs in 1999, I was eligible to rollover my 401k to a traditional IRA (Individual Retirement Account).
 There was a local money matters radio show that I listened to on Saturday mornings.
 I had been listening to it for a couple of years and I thought the guy was a straight shooter because he said his company does not charge any "wrap account" fees that his competitors charged, and he doesn't use funds that charge 12b-1 marketing fees, so it made him look like a stand up guy that told the whole truth.
 Not knowing any better, he helped me rollover my 401k into loaded mutual funds with Massachusetts Investors Trust, the company that invented the mutual fund in 1924.
 The financial planner also opened taxable accounts in my name with other loaded mutual funds from several other companies.
 The financial planners were really nice people and filled out all of the investment forms for me, all I needed to do was sign where the stickers were and cough up the money.
 Looking back on this, I should have figured out that anyone who makes something really easy for you must really be benefiting from the transaction.
 A few years later, this financial planner also sold me a variable annuity product, which I later found out was a really profitable deal for the financial planner.